 - Proceed to the pick-up area for your event (Marathon, Half-Marathon, Marathon Relay or 5K) to get your bib, t-shirt and goodie bag.

-Race Number Pick Up Location and Times:
+Race Number Pick Up INFORMATION:

 Marathon, International Half-Marathon, Marathon Relay Legs #1 & 2 (International Legs)